alstat/QuranTree.jl/docs/src/man/indexing.md

     * UnitRange - `crpsdata[2][9][1][1:2]` (extracts part 1 to part 2 of word 1 of verse 9 of chapter 2)
     * Array{Int64,1} - `crpsdata[2][9][1][[1,2]]` (extracts part 1 and part 2 of word 1 of verse 9 of chapter 2)

-Hence, to extract chapters verses 9 of chapter 2 of both `TanzilData` and `CorpusData` are given below:
+As an example, the following will extract verse 9 of chapter 2 in both `TanzilData` and `CorpusData`:
 ```@repl abc
 using QuranTree